Jackie-Chao/Jackie_Chao/README.md

 - 👋 Hi, I’m @ChiuKaKei
-- 👀 I’m interested in blues & blues
+- 👀 I’m interested in blues & jazz
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on competition
 - 📫 You can reach me on WeChat zjq1209650156